-You can earn up to 4.5 points for each of your 10 highest RockOns, for a total of 45.
-If you earn 100% on a particular RockOn, you get 4.5 points from that quiz towards your end-of-class.
-If you earn a 75% of the answers right on a particular RockOn you will get 3.375 points in your end-of-class grade.
+You can earn up to 4.5 points for each of your 10 highest RockOns.
+This is a total of 45 points.
+If you earn 100% on a particular RockOn, you get 4.5 points from that quiz towards your end-of-class grade.
+If you earn 75% of the answers right on a particular RockOn you will get 3.375 points in your end-of-class grade.
 Getting 90% of the answers right on a particular RockOn gives you 4.05 points in your end-of-class grade (divide the 90 earned by 100 to convert from percentages to decimal, then multiply the result, which is 0.9, by the 4.5 points that the quiz is worth to find 4.05 points).

 The last 20 points you can earn are from the final exam.

-So, add up the points from the Students-Speak (up to 10), from the RockOns (up to 4.5 points for each of 10, or 45 total), from the Exercises (up to 5 points for each of 5, or 25 total) and from the final exam (up to 20), and you get a number that may be as high as 100, or lower.
+Add up the points from the Students-Speak (up to 10), from the RockOns (up to 4.5 points for each of 10, or 45 total), from the Exercises (up to 5 points for each of 5, or 25 total), and from the final exam (up to 20), and you get a number that may be as high as 100, or lower.
 Add in any extra credit (up to 6 points, so your maximum is now 106).
 Then, we grade “straight-scale” as listed in the syllabus (93 or above is A, and so on).
-And, if that leaves the grades looking too low, we curve to raise the grades; however, if the grades are really high, you get them anyway.
-If you want to know how you’re doing now, you can very easily guess what you’ll get on the rest of the exercises, RockOns, Students-Speaks, and the Final, and calculate your score.
-Just remember that we do not guarantee that your guesses will be accurate, and we’re not going to do the math for you.
+And, if that leaves the grades looking too low, we curve to raise the grades; however, if the grades are extremely high, you get them anyway.
+If you want to know how you’re doing now, you can easily guess what you’ll get on the rest of the exercises, RockOns, Students-Speaks, and the Final, and calculate your score.
+Remember that we do not guarantee that your guesses will be accurate, and we will not do the math for you.